 These resources ensure that millions of tourists visit the country every year.
 In 2010 alone, Brazil saw 5.1 million visitors and this number grew by around 14.5% the next year.

 Brazil, the fifth largest country in the world, has 21 World Heritage Sites, out of which 7 are natural and the rest are cultural.
 There are many other places that attract travelers in millions.
-In this article, we have listed the best of both.
+Here, we have listed the best of both.
 Check them out!

 Also known as Cristo Redentor in Portuguese, this statue of Jesus of Nazareth is one of the New Seven Wonders of the World.
 It was built between 1922 and 1931 using concrete and soapstone (talc schist).
 The statue of Christ is 38 meters tall (including pedestal), 28 meters wide, and weighs around 635 tons.